jclark/rpi-cm4-ptp-guide/fedora.md

 * on the CM4, it's less polished and has some bugs (notably with HDMI output)
 * it packages version 4.0 of Linux PTP, which is [not compatible](https://github.com/jclark/rpi-cm4-ptp-guide/issues/23) with the CM4; although this can [easily be patched](https://www.mail-archive.com/linuxptp-devel@lists.sourceforge.net/msg06374.html), the LinuxPTP maintainer has adopted a policy of not working around "broken" hardware, and Fedora has [decided](https://bugzilla.redhat.com/show_bug.cgi?id=2237149) not to diverge from upstream

 The last point means that Raspberry Pi OS is the more convenient option for using PTP.
 But chrony can make use of the CM4's PTP hardware support for NTP; Fedora is a good basis for experimenting with that.
 There is a separate page for [chrony](chrony.md) configuration.
+Unfortunately, chrony's PTP hardware support is not yet working well on the CM4, so at this stage it is suitable only for experimenting.

 ## RAM and storage requirements